 Full-spectrum CBD oil contains THC along with other amazing cannabinoids found in the cannabis plant.
 Full-spectrum CBD oil also contains other oils that all together create an incredible impact.
 Full-spectrum CBD oil is popular because of what’s known as the entourage effect.
 This is where you not only benefit from CBD but all the other cannabinoids that are left in full-spectrum CBD, including small amounts of THC (less than 0.3%).

 Full-spectrum CBD oil also comes in a refreshing peppermint flavour which is our favourite.
-You can check it out here.

 Broad Spectrum CBD Oil